manoj-mak/aem-guides-mak/README.md

-# Sample AEM project template
+# Sample AEM project to test ADOBE COMPONENT GENERATOR TOOL

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project to test the usage of adobe's component generator to build custom components for AEM-based applications.

 ## Modules